mojoe3987/reasoning_model/README.md

-# Deepseek Code Assistant
+# Reasoning model

 A web-based interface for interacting with the Deepseek Assistant AI model.
-This application provides a chat-like interface for coding-related questions and answers.
+This application provides a chat-like interface for questions and answers.

 ## Features
 - Real-time streaming responses